sccn/sccn.github.io/tutorials/ConceptsGuide/Setting_up_your_EEG_lab.md

 Active and passive EEG electrodes are two types of electrodes used in electroencephalography (EEG) to measure brain activity.
 Here are the key differences between active and passive EEG electrodes:

-1. Design:
-   - Active electrodes: These electrodes have built-in amplification circuitry, which amplifies the weak electrical signals received from the brain before transmitting them to the EEG recording system.
-   - Passive electrodes: These electrodes do not have built-in amplification circuitry and directly transmit the low voltage electrical signals from the brain to the EEG recording system.
+* Design: Active electrodes: These electrodes have built-in amplification circuitry, which amplifies the weak electrical signals received from the brain before transmitting them to the EEG recording system.
+Passive electrodes: These electrodes do not have built-in amplification circuitry and directly transmit the low-voltage electrical signals from the brain to the EEG recording system.

-2. Noise Reduction:
-   - Active electrodes: Due to their built-in amplification circuitry, active electrodes can amplify the weak brain signals closer to the scalp, minimizing the effect of noise and interferences.
-   - Passive electrodes: Since they lack amplification circuitry, passive electrodes are vulnerable to picking up more noise and interferences, which can affect the quality of the recorded EEG signals.
+* Noise Reduction: Active electrodes: Due to their built-in amplification circuitry, active electrodes can amplify the weak brain signals closer to the scalp, minimizing the effect of noise and interferences.
+Passive electrodes: Since they lack amplification circuitry, passive electrodes are vulnerable to picking up more noise and interference, which can affect the quality of the recorded EEG signals.

-3. Input Impedance:
-   - Active electrodes: They typically have a very high input impedance, meaning they draw very little current from the scalp, reducing the contact impedance between the electrode and the scalp.
-   - Passive electrodes: These electrodes often have higher contact impedance, as they do not have acamplification circuitry.
+* Input Impedance: Active electrodes: Typically have a very high input impedance, meaning they draw very little current from the scalp, reducing the contact impedance between the electrode and the scalp.
+Passive electrodes: These electrodes often have higher contact impedance, as they do not have amplification circuitry.
 This can result in a higher contact impedance and potentially lead to signal distortions.

-4. Signal Quality:
-   - Active electrodes: With their built-in amplification circuitry and low noise characteristics, active electrodes tend to provide higher signal quality and better signal-to-noise ratio compared to passive electrodes.
-   - Passive electrodes: Due to their susceptibility to noise and interferences, passive electrodes may have lower signal quality and a lower signal-to-noise ratio.
+* Signal Quality: Active electrodes: With their built-in amplification circuitry and low noise characteristics, active electrodes tend to provide higher signal quality and better signal-to-noise ratio compared to passive electrodes.
+Passive electrodes: Due to their susceptibility to noise and interferences, passive electrodes may have lower signal quality and a lower signal-to-noise ratio.

-5. Complexity and Cost:
-   - Active electrodes: Active electrodes are typically more complex and sophisticated, as they require additional circuitry for signal amplification.
+* Complexity and Cost: Active electrodes: Active electrodes are typically more complex and sophisticated, as they require additional circuitry for signal amplification.
 This complexity can lead to higher manufacturing costs.
-   - Passive electrodes: Passive electrodes are simpler in design and do not require additional amplification circuitry, making them less complex and cheaper to manufacture.
+Passive electrodes: Passive electrodes are simpler in design and do not require additional amplification circuitry, making them less complex and cheaper to manufacture.

-6. Scalp Preparation:
-   - Active electrodes: Since active electrodes have a higher input impedance, they typically require less scalp preparation, such as cleaning or application of conductive gel, to ensure good electrical contact.
-   - Passive electrodes: Due to a potentially higher contact impedance, passive electrodes may require more thorough scalp preparation, including cleaning and gel application, to achieve optimal electrical contact.
+* Scalp Preparation: Active electrodes: Since active electrodes have a higher input impedance, they typically require less scalp preparation, such as cleaning or application of conductive gel, to ensure good electrical contact.
+Passive electrodes: Due to a potentially higher contact impedance, passive electrodes may require more thorough scalp preparation, including cleaning and gel application, to achieve optimal electrical contact.

 In summary, active electrodes have built-in amplification circuitry, provide better noise reduction, higher signal quality, and have higher input impedance compared to passive electrodes.
 However, they are more complex and expensive.
 Passive electrodes, on the other hand, lack built-in amplification circuitry and may pick up more noise and interferences, resulting in lower signal quality.
 They are simpler and cheaper but require more thorough scalp preparation for optimal contact.
 In practice, in the last decade, most of the EEG manufacturers sell active electrode systems, and they should be prefered for most applications.